SeriousBug/devpod-browser-extension/Readme.md

 ## Installation

-The Chrome extension store, Edge extension store, and Firefox extension store are in review.
+The extension is available on the [Chrome web store](https://chromewebstore.google.com/detail/clone-with-devpod/ampglmdkglhhmhhlhalcdafifeepllpc) and [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/clone-with-devpod/)!
+Just click these links, and download the extension with one click.

-In the meantime, you can download and load the extension in developer mode.
+If you are unable to use these stores, or you want access to the latest version before it has been approved by these stores, you can download and load the extension in developer mode.
 Download the latest `dev-ext-browser-x.y.z.zip` file from the [releases](https://github.com/SeriousBug/devpod-browser-extension/releases) page and unzip it.
 Download the `-chrome-` version for Chrome, Vivaldi, or Edge.